freenas/freenas-docs/userguide/tn_initial.rst

    Entering the Subnet Mask

-Finally, set the "Default Gateway Address" for the network to which the out-of-band management port is connected.
-An example is seen in :numref:`Figure %s <appliance39>`.
+Finally, set the :guilabel:`Default Gateway Address` for the network to which the out-of-band management port is connected.
+An example is seen in
+:numref:`Figure %s <appliance39>`.

 .. _appliance39: